zotonic/zotonic/doc/ref/modules/mod_oembed.rst

 ``oembed.maxwidth``

   Requests the OEmbed service to return an HTML embed code with the requested maximum width.
+Defaults to 640.

 ``oembed.maxheight``

   Requests the OEmbed service to return an HTML embed code with the requested maximum height.
+Not set by default.

 .. todo:: Extend documentation